 This page contains brief information about brexucabtagene autoleucel (Tecartus) and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Brexucabtagene autoleucel is approved to treat adults with:

-- Mantle cell lymphoma that has relapsed (come back) or is refractory (does not respond to treatment).
+- Mantle cell lymphoma that has come back or does not respond to treatment.¹

 Brexucabtagene autoleucel is only available as part of a special program called Tecartus REMS (Risk Evaluation and Mitigation Strategies).